Community Outreach & Engagement Coordinators

 All Coordinators are refugees or migrants with strong ties to local networks, and in some cases, head refugee-led organisations.
 They are positioned across five countries—Belgium, Germany, Ireland, Italy, and Portugal—where sponsorship schemes are well established and coordinated.

-• There is still limited understanding of what motivates refugee and migrant communities to engage in sponsorship, and how they envision their role within it.
+• There is still limited understanding of what motivates refugee and migrant communities to engage in volunteer-led welcome initiatives, and how they envision their role within it.

 • Fostering closer collaboration between grassroots refugee and migrant organisations and established civil society organisations engaged in community-led welcome and sponsorship.